saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 From these non-rigorous benchmarks, we can see that there is an important speed gap between the original test suite and its rewrite.

+With the improved configurability, it's now possible to manually specify a time for the sleeps.
+This greatly improves the speed, but this isn't the only slowness factor.
+As explained earlier, the calls to external programs and the old architecture in general do have a high cost.

-With reduced sleep time, the rewrite can execute the entire test suite in only one second!
+Now, with reduced sleep time, the rewrite can execute the entire test suite in only one second!
 Even with 1-second sleeps, the rewrite is still faster than the original with 8 jobs running!